pybash1/py_everything/README.md

 # Documentation and Usage

-The documentation can be found at [GitHub](https://github.com/play4Tutorials/py_everything/tree/master/docs)
+The documentation can be found on [ReadTheDocs](https://py-everything.readthedocs.io/en/latest/)

 The basic usage for this library is given below: